NTIG-Uppsala/restaurant-pos-system/documentation.md

 ### Install the extension

-* In Visual Studio go to the extensions tab at the top of the window
+* In Visual Studio go to the extensions tab at the top of the window.
-* Click `Manage Extensions` and search for `Microsoft Visual Studio Installer Project`, then download and follow its steps after closing Visual Studio
+* Click `Manage Extensions` and search for `Microsoft Visual Studio Installer Project`, then download and follow its steps after closing Visual Studio.
-* You may have to reload the POSS-Installer project to make changes to it
+* You may have to reload the POSS-Installer project to make changes to it.

 ### Setup the installer

 * Build the PointOfSaleSystem project
 * Build the POSS-Installer project

+**Note: if it says (incompatible) reload the project with dependencies by right clicking the solution and press "Reload with dependencies"**

 To find the installer you go to POSS-Installer folder then Debug or release depending on your Visual Studio settings, then run the POSS-Installer.msi